Day of the Dead (1985 film): Plot

-Back in the laboratory, Bub manages to escape from his chains and finds Logan's corpse.
+Back in the laboratory, Bub uses his newly developed intelligence to free himself from his chain restraints and later discovers Logan's corpse.
 In a display of human emotion, he mourns the loss of his instructor, then picks up a pistol and goes in search of revenge.
-Meanwhile, a suicidal Miguel heads off to the surface.
-While the soldiers try to go after him, John knocks out Rhodes, steals his guns, and goes into the zombie corral to rescue Sarah and Bill.
-Miguel opens the perimeter fence, letting in a horde of zombies, and allows them to tear into him before pressing the elevator remote, allowing the zombies into the complex.
+Meanwhile Miguel, whose self-control has finally snapped, heads off to the surface.
+While the soldiers try to go after him, John knocks out Rhodes and Torrez, steals their guns, and goes into the zombie corral to rescue Sarah and Bill.

+Outside, a suicidal Miguel opens the perimeter fence, letting in hundreds of zombies, which surround him on the missile elevator platform.
+As they begin tearing at him, he activates the elevator control box, lowering the ravenous zombies into the complex.
 As the undead swarm the bunker, Rhodes leaves his men behind to be killed.
-Chased by Bub, he attempts to escape, but runs into a mass of zombies and is shot in the stomach by Bub, who mockingly salutes Rhodes as the zombies tear him apart.
+Chased by Bub, he desperately attempts to escape, but runs into a mass of zombies and is shot in the stomach by Bub, who mockingly salutes Rhodes as he is torn apart.
 John, Sarah, and Bill make it to the chopper and escape to a tropical island.